threefoldfoundation/tft/bsc/bridges/stellar/transfers.md

 - blockchain_address: Your stellar address
 - network: stellar
-- amount: any amount that does not exceed your balance (integer with a precision of 7 decimals, so 1 TFT = 10000000 )
+- amount: any amount that does not exceed your balance (unsigned integer with a precision of 7 decimals, so 1 TFT = 10000000 )